Apple Watch Bands FAQ: Everything you need to know!

 What about the regular Sport band?
 Any new colors there?

 Three, in fact!
-You can now get the Sport band in Pebble (an off-white), Azure (a pale blue), or Camellia (a slightly reddish pink).
+You can now get the Sport band in Mist Blue (a very pale blue), Pollen (a deep yellow), and Flamingo (a catchy pink).
 Along with these entries, a number of older Sport bands have been retired; the current collection now looks as follows:

-- Camellia
+- Mist Blue

-- Pebble
+- Pollen

 - White